 The concept of franchising is founded on the idea that a good business model can be replicated again and again.
-A business which has an established brand and is looking to expand its markets, or simply exploit its valuable intellectual property (IP), can sell licences.
+A business that has an established brand and is looking to expand its markets, or simply exploit its valuable intellectual property (IP), can sell licences.

 These enable others to use the business’ brand, trade marks, patents and to trade the same products and services in much the same way.
 That creates a franchise over which the original company – the head office – retains a significant level of control.

 It is inevitable that the franchisor, in relinquishing autonomy, risks damaging its brand.
-Franchises which fail to meet standards can quickly cost a franchisor its reputation.
+Franchises that fail to meet standards can quickly cost a franchisor its reputation.
 So it’s crucial that careful thought is put into whether or not franchising is the right option for a particular business and if it’s decided that it is, the terms of any arrangement – to include training, supervision and monitoring of the franchisee – must be carefully drawn up.

 About our franchise solicitors

 At Nelsons, our IP and franchise solicitors are experienced in valuing brands and advising on the pros and cons of franchising in respect of any type of UK or internationally-based enterprise.
 They work with potential franchisees, too, to help them understand the obligations, risks and opportunities offered up by a franchise.

 They negotiate and draw up comprehensive franchise agreements and franchise renewal agreements and advise on franchise management strategies.
 They also advise on the IP aspects of the sale of franchise businesses or shares in franchises.

 - Auditing franchise recruitment material – to reduce the risk of misselling and/or breach